bunchofstring/dcs/README.md

 ## Pytest
 Some useful things about Pytest
-1. Verbose output for test execution
+1. Verbose output for test execution.
 In the command to execute tests, enter the following immediately after `pytest`
    ```shell
    -vv --durations=0 -s
    ```